Everything You Need to Know about Fungal Acne

 • Moist environments, where sweating is more likely.

 Researchers have also found that fungal acne can be contagious.
-Because yeast has the tendency to spread, in case of close encounters, this kind of acne can be passed along to others.
+Because yeast has the tendency to spread, in cases of close encounters, this kind of acne can be passed along to others.
+For those dealing with similar issues, such as scalp concerns, considering a Fungal Scalp Infection treatment is crucial to prevent the spread and effectively manage yeast-related infections.

 What Does It Look Like?